CptMiracle/GoogleMeet-Light/README.md

 ## Why use themes for your Google Meet?

-Bored of the plain black background?
-Why not turn it up a notch!
+Bored of the plain dark background?
+Why not change it up?